aaronspring/test_website/index.md

 2. 10K CHF
 3. 5K CHF

-The 3rd prize is reserved for the top contribution from developing countries (see [Table C p.166](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf) for country list).
+The 3rd prize is reserved for the top contribution from developing or least developed country or small island states as per the [UN list (see table C, F, H p.166ff)](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf).
 If such a contribution is already among the top 2, any thrid contribution will get the 3rd prize.

 The organizers thank WWRP for providing the money of the prize.